Revisiting Coincident GR in Internal STEGR Formulation: Introduction

 \section{Introduction}

 Symmetric Teleparallel Equivalent to General Relativity (STEGR) describes gravity using non-metricity in flat and torsion-free spacetime~\cite{Nester:1998mp, Bahamonde:2021gfp} and stands in Metric-Affine gauge theories of Gravity (MAG)~\cite{Hehl:1994ue}.
-Providing an alternative description of gravity to that of GR, STEGR challenges the elucidation of issues related to gravity, such as its quantum nature~\cite{Kiefer:2004xyv} and singularity~\cite{Hawking1973, Wald:1984rg}, for instance, which cannot be resolved within GR alone.
-However, recent progress has revealed new issues of the theoretical formulation of STEGR in the gauge approach to gravity, particularly in STEGR with the coincident gauge, known as Coincident GR (CGR)~\cite{BeltranJimenez:2017tkd, Heisenberg:2023lru}, and its cosmological applications~\cite{Gomes:2023hyk, Gomes:2023tur, Heisenberg:2023wgk}.
+The action of STEGR is equivalent to GR up to the total derivative, and thus, they are equivalent at the level of the field equation.
+Providing an alternative geometric description of gravity to GR, STEGR may offer new perspectives on fundamental issues such as the quantum nature of gravity~\cite{Kiefer:2004xyv} and spacetime singularities~\cite{Hawking1973, Wald:1984rg}, which remain unresolved within GR.
+However, recent progress has revealed several issues with the theoretical formulation of STEGR in the gauge approach to gravity, particularly in the coincident gauge, known as Coincident GR (CGR)~\cite{BeltranJimenez:2017tkd, Heisenberg:2023lru}.
+The coincident gauge imposes a vanishing affine connection, so the STEGR is written solely in terms of the metric.
+Although the coincident gauge can simplify the description of STEGR, it also causes several issues in cosmological applications~\cite{Gomes:2023hyk, Gomes:2023tur, Heisenberg:2023wgk}

-The issues can be classified into three groups.
-The first group of issues addresses the formulation of STEGR in the gauge approach to gravity.
-When we employ the Weitzenb\"{o}ck connection in which the connection 1-form vanishes (so-called Weitzenb\"{o}ck gauge~\cite{Weitzenboh1923}), both curvature and non-metricity automatically vanish, and only torsion remains~\cite {Obukhov:2002tm, Ferraro:2016wht, Blagojevic:2023fys}.
-Thus, the Weitzenb\"{o}ck connection is convenient to establish Teleparallel Equivalent to GR (TEGR)~\cite{Einstein1928}.
-However, we must modify it to formulate STEGR with non-vanishing non-metricity~\cite{Hu:2023gui, Tomonari:2023ars}.
+Among the issues discussed in recent studies of STEGR, an important one concerns its formulation within the gauge approach to gravity.
+In this work, we focus on this aspect.
+STEGR is characterized by the non-metricity tensor $Q_{\rho \mu \nu}$, instead of the curvature tensor $R^{\lambda}_{\ \rho \mu \nu}$ in GR.
+In the conventional formulation of the STEGR, we face a simple but important result regarding a gauge fixing: When we employ the Weitzenb\"{o}ck connection in which the connection 1-form vanishes (so-called Weitzenb\"{o}ck gauge~\cite{Weitzenboh1923}), both curvature and non-metricity automatically vanish, and only torsion remains~\cite{Obukhov:2002tm, Ferraro:2016wht, Blagojevic:2023fys}.
+Indeed, the non-metricity tensor in the Weitzenb\"{o}ck gauge always vanishes.
+Although the Weitzenb\"{o}ck connection is convenient to establish Teleparallel Equivalent to GR (TEGR)~\cite{Einstein1928}, we cannot straightforwardly use the Weitzenb\"{o}ck connection in the STEGR.
+This gauge-fixing issue indicates that it is necessary to explore a formulation of STEGR that remains well defined even in the Weitzenböck gauge.

-One of the authors recently achieved this modification except for revealing the nature of the bi-metric structure~\cite{Tomonari:2024vij}.
-Using the St\"{u}ckelberg fields to decompose a frame field, the torsion automatically vanishes~\cite{BeltranJimenez:2022azb}, and the non-metricity exists thanks to the violation of the {\it local} Lorentz symmetry.
-Imposing a further gauge condition that the St\"{u}ckelberg fields coincide with the coordinate functions of spacetime, we obtain CGR.
-We note that in the above approach, CGR is formulated in the Palatini approach with {\it misleadingly} applying the gauge-fixing method, which is valid only in the gauge approach.